 I wish I could just give you a hug and reassure you.
 I don’t want to spoil anything, but just know what everything you are worrying about now will be so insignificant one day.

 High school will not be the best years of your life.
 Actually, high school will be a bit sh*t.
-The best memories you make there are the ones when you were skiving.
+The best memories you made there are the ones you made when you were skipping class.

 You will get everything you ever wanted.
 You will get good exam results, travel, go to a prestigious university, and live in a cool flat with all your new friends.
 You will find decent people everywhere you go, so don’t be scared about leaving home.
 You will meet people who are just your people and have incredible friendships with them.
 You’re a lucky girl.
 You will go on dates and holidays with your girlfriends and music festivals and eat at fancy restaurants and wear high heels and lipstick.
 Nicer heels and lipstick than the girls at school – there won’t be a kitten heel or a foundation lip in sight.
 It might not feel like it now, but you will.